xcore/sc_xtcp/app_simple_webserver/doc_quickstart/quickstart.rst

 * This will also automatically import dependencies for this application.
 * The application is called as *app_simple_webserver* in the *Project Explorer* window.

-Selecting between IPv4 and IPv6 addressing
+Selecting between IPv4 and IPv6 addressing:

-* Open the application makefile from app_simple_webserver//Makefile
+* Click on the small (downward) arrow next to the Build icon (indicated by a 'Hammer' picture).
+* This will show a list of build configurations.
+Currently: IPV4 and IPV6.
-* To use IPv4 addressing, set the *XTCP_IPV6* variable to '0'
+* To use IPv4 addressing, select IPV4.
-* To use IPv6 addressing, set the *XTCP_IPV6* variable to '1'
+* To use IPv6 addressing, select IPV6.

 Building the Simple webserver demo application: